1. Marco Polo

-Don't forget all the actions and synchronised dancing!
+Don't forget all the actions and synchronized dancing!

 Try out a duet.

 Start off slow and then get crazy.
-Move the legs and arms in time with the beat, do spins, somersaults, the splits or breakdancing.
+Move the legs and arms in time with the beat, and do spins, somersaults, the splits, or breakdancing.

 See if you can make people laugh with funny, unexpected dance moves.